Unity-Technologies/iOSNativeCodeSamples/Graphics/MetalNativeRenderingPlugin/README.md

 ##Prerequisites

-Unity: 5.1 (4.6/5.0 patch releases)
+Unity: 5.4

 iOS: 8.0 (Metal support)

 ## How does it work

 First of all we have 2 cameras: one that will render to RenderTexture and another that renders to screen.
 We will use the first one's OnPostRender to copy RenderTexture contents to native-side texture, and the second one's OnPostRender to render on native side (simple rect with captured texture).

 Inside OnPreRender we will simply pass target RenderBuffer's to native side.
 Please note that we enforce RenderTexture creation in Start (otherwise, as RenderTexture's are created lazily we might end up with null buffers in first OnPreRender).